krishnized/org/videohosting.md

 ## Ideas

-* Regular series of programs to wait for
+* !
+Regular series of programs to wait for

+* !
+Cross-pollination of small project with ideas from other areas

 * reading vaisnav books by someone (Madhurya project)